Eric-C-Hall/ZerGreenAI/ZerGreenAI v.0/README.txt

 If someone other than me wants to try to compile this AI they should expect to have to put in a little work.

+Honestly, it isn't written particularly robustly, so it might be broken if you try on your setup if is different to mine.

 -----------------------------

 Sources: